 The co-sponsors of the United States Medical Licensing Examination® (USMLE®), the Federation of State Medical Boards (FSMB) and NBME, have announced that the USMLE program will reduce the number of Step exam administrations each year beginning in 2028.
 This exam administration model, which the USMLE program calls Designated Testing Dates, is designed to further strengthen exam security, uphold the integrity of the assessments and support fairness.
+With this change, all Prometric testing centers available for USMLE testing will be exclusively reserved for the Step exams on Designated Testing Dates.

 In this section, you will find: